-- 1. Creek Pine Holdings, LLC ("Creek Pine")

-- 2. SAFStor
+- 2. SAFStor3

-- 3. NexPoint Real Estate Finance
+- 3. NexPoint Real Estate Finance4

 - 4. EDS Legacy Partners

 - 5. Metro Goldwyn Mayer, Inc. ("MGM")

 - 6. CCS Medical

 - 7. IQHQ

 - 8. SFR WLIF III, LLC

 - 9. Grayson CLO

-- 10. NexPoint Storage Partners
+- 10.NexPoint Storage Partners

-(1) As of 3/31/2020.
-Top Exposures: Oreek Pine Holdings is structured as a 10.25% preferred security (paid-in-kind).
+(1) The most recent portfolio information is available at www.highlandfunds.com/income-fund/.
+(2) As of 3/31/2020.
+Top Exposures: Creek Pine Holdings is structured as a 10.25% preferred security (paid-inkind).
 MGM is an equity position received through prior debt holdings.
 Pay-in-kind securities are financial instruments that pay investors in the form of additional securities rather than cash coupons.
 The securities used to pay the interest or dividends are usually identical to the underlying securities.
 Pay-in-kind securities tend to pay a higher rate of interest but are considered higher risk.
-Top Exposures are non-income producing, illiquid, and may be deemed an affiliate of Highland Capital Management Fund Advisors, L.P. (the "Adviser").
+Top Exposures are nonincome producing, illiquid, and may be deemed an affiliate of Highland Capital Management Fund Advisors, L.P. (the "Adviser").
 Current and future portfolio holdings are subject to change and risk.
 Top Exposures are as a percentage of long-only market value.
 (2) Held in NFRO REIT SUB, LLC (3) On February 11, 2020, as part of the formation transaction for NexPoint Real Estate Finance (NYSE: NREF), certain assets held in HFRO, valued at \$46 million, were contributed in exchange for operating partnership units of NREF.
 The NREF Op Units are convertible one-to-one for NREF Common shares and therefore are priced daily in HFRO using the NREF common share price.

-V. CORPORATE PROFILE AND CONVERSION PROCESS Information on the Holding Company Management Team and Conversion Timeline
+V. CORPORATE PROFILE AND CONVERSION PROCESS

+Information on the Holding Company Management Team and Conversion Timeline